santipvz/IC-Threads/README.md

 ## Project Summary

-For this project we had to create a program that meassured how long a CPU intensive task took to complete using more or less threads.
+For this project we had to create a program that measured how long a CPU-intensive task took to complete using more or less threads.
 Here are the instructions we were given in spanish: [Project Instructions (Spanish)](docs/proyecto%20grupo%20ic.pdf).
-With the results we saw that we didn't use threads properly, probably we only used one actual thread because we created processes.
+With the results we realized that we did not use threads properly; we only used one actual CPU core due to Python's Global Interpreter Lock (GIL).
+Now it uses processes so it can use all the CPU cores.

+## Contributing

+You can contribute to this project by adding the data of your CPU.
+You need to run [main.py](main.py) and check if it adds the CPU data to the [data.csv](data.csv) file.
+If it doesn't, it means that the data is already there.
+If it is added, create a fork with the name of your CPU and make a pull request.
+Ensure that your branch is up to date with main and only change [data.csv](data.csv).
+Create a fork for each CPU you want to add.